Black Feminist Road Trip Project Index

-Even though student contributions will be published continuously, I likely won’t unveil the map for 3-5 years so that there are enough spaces for our audiences to visit virtually and in-person.
-In the meantime, I’ll update the space index below when each contribution is completed even after the road trip map is created and published:
+Even though student contributions will be published continuously, I likely won’t unveil the map for a few years so that there are enough spaces for our audiences to visit virtually and in-person.
+In the meantime, I’ll update the space index below when each contribution is completed even after the road trip map is created and published.

 - Melvina’s Beauty Shop in the Five Points Neighborhood in Denver, CO